reversesigh/alter_desktop/README.md

 Create an unofficial [ALTER](https://altermail.live/) desktop application by wrapping with [`nativefier`](https://github.com/nativefier/nativefier).

 Feel free to message me after installing and logging in to test it out: `az4jnb2ngz`

+GNOME users may need to modify their settings to get the System Tray to work, depending on your GNOME version.

 #### Search for ALTER:
 <p align="center">